 “I love, love, love the Caldera.
 I not only fuse glass and work in metal clay, but I teach a lot of classes, so I'm firing the kiln all the time.
 It is a true workhorse.
 In three years I have not had one problem with it.
 I have done drop ring vases, small pot melts, small dishes, and candleholders in it.
 It is inexpensive to run on 120 volts.” --Lisel Crowley

-The Joy of Testing
+The joy of testing

-The Caldera in the Classroom
+The Caldera in the classroom

 This kiln is built to last.
 Elements are coiled from the finest high-temperature wire available.
 They use heat-dissipating element connectors refined and proven over many years in Paragon kilns.
-The thermocouple, which senses temperature in the kiln, is protected with a high-nickel stainless steel sheath for long life.

 - 2 ½” insulating refractory firebricks